coffebar/telegram-claude-relay/README.md

 ### Bot Commands

 - `/start` - Show welcome message
+- `/esc` - Send ESC key to Claude (useful for canceling operations or exiting modes)
 - `/self_update` - Update bot from GitHub and restart automatically
 - Any other text - Sent directly to Claude (including `/clear`, `/compact`, etc.)